boschkundendienst/raspisignage/README.md

 ```
 mydrive='/dev/mmcblk0'
-mydrivesuff='p' # 1 or 2 will be added automatically
+# mydrivesuff will be calculated as 'p' # 1 or 2 will be added automatically
 ```

 will result in `/dev/mmcblk0p1` and `/dev/mmcblk0p2` which is correct to use this drive with the scripts.